SchornacklabSLCU/amfinder/README.md

 ## Command-line tool `amf`<a name="amf"></a>

-**`amf` is used either to predict fungal colonisation and intraradical hyphal structures within plant root images (prediction mode), or to train AMFinder neural networks (training mode).** As of July 2022, `amf` is also able to perform automatic conversion of computer predictions to annotations.
-Please note this is an experimental feature.
+The command-line tool `amf` is used for the following tasks:
+- `amf predict`: prediction of fungal colonisation (CNN1) and intraradical hyphal structures (CNN2),
+- `amf convert`: automatic conversion of predictions to annotations,
+- `amf train`: neural network training.

 ### Prediction mode<a name="amfpred"></a>